javaidiqbal11/Patient_Fall_Prevention/README.md

 - `Algorithm Used`: OpenPose algorithm for real-time pose detection.
 - `Sample Keypoints`: Nose, neck, shoulders, elbows, wrists, hips, knees, and ankles.
 - `Deep Learning Algorithm`: Convolutional Neural Networks (CNN) used in OpenPose.
-- `Dataset`: Custom dataset or open datasets related to human pose and activity recognition (likely using datasets like COCO or MPII).
+- `Dataset`: Custom dataset or open datasets related to human pose and activity recognition (likely using datasets like COCO).

 ## Contributions
 We welcome contributions!
 Please follow the standard GitHub flow for submitting pull requests.